jpane24/OVtool/README.md

 Acknowledgements
 ================

-The devlopment of this tutorial was funded by the National Institute of Health (R01DA045049; PIs: Griffin/McCaffrey).
-We thank (fill in).
-This tutorial uses a synthetic dataset of youth receiving two unidentified treatments from the GAIN; running on the true dataset will produce different results.
+The devlopment of this tutorial was supported by funding from grant R01DA045049 (PIs: Griffin/McCaffrey) from the National Institute on Drug Abuse.
+It was also supported by the Center for Substance Abuse Treatment (CSAT), Substance Abuse and Mental Health Services Administration (SAMHA).
+The authors thank these agencies, grantees, and their participants for agreeing to share their data to support creation of the synthetic dataset used in this analysis.
+This tutorial uses a synthetic dataset of youth receiving two unidentified treatments from the GAIN;
+running on the true dataset will produce different results.

 References
 ==========